1 9 6 6 (UK)

 A Whole Scene Going was the first real teenage lifestyle programme with features on Carnaby Street fashions, the London club scene and package holidays in Italy.

-This 30-minute weekly programme was the brainchild of producer Elizabeth Cowley, who had worked out the format after extensive research, using reporters from the BBC regions.
+The 30-minute weekly programme was the brainchild of producer Elizabeth Cowley, who had worked out the format after extensive research, using reporters from the BBC regions.

 The show had a ‘pop’ remit but wasn’t just about music.
 It addressed youth culture in general, covering items such as fashion, art, sport, travel, clubs and cinema.